sglogger/docker-mysql-group-replication-cluster/README.md

 ## Step 1: get the files and bring them up ##
 - Clone the project
 - adjust the `docker-compose.yml` to your needs
-- adjust the 'secret-mysql.env' file for your needs
+- adjust the `secret-mysql.env` file for your needs
 - adjust the shell scripts (1/2/3....sh) file for your needs

 ```